kritsel/tado-openapispec-v2/README.md

 correct representation of the API as provided by tado.

 ## Versioning
-As this is a community managed openapi spec for an API which is actually offered by another company, a versioning scheme is used which expresses the date on which the specification was modified.
+As this is a community managed OpenAPI specification for an API which is actually offered by another company, a versioning scheme is used which expresses the date on which the specification was modified.

 The version format is `v2.<year>.<month>.<day>.<daily releasenumber>`.

-The releasenumber is basically always `0`, unless we are in the unlikely scenario where there would be multiple releases on the same day.
+The daily releasenumber is basically always `0`, unless we are releasing multiple versions on the same day.

 ## Swagger UI
-Visit https://kritsel.github.io/tado-openapispec-v2/ to try out the API via Swagger UI with your own credentials.
+Visit https://kritsel.github.io/tado-openapispec-v2/ to try out the API via Swagger UI.

+If you want to make calls to the API using the Swagger UI, the first thing you need to do is hit the 'Authorize' button at the top.
+Please refer to the **oauth2** section below to learn about the information needed to successfully authorize.

 # About tado
 Tado is a german based company which offers a smart thermostat solution